 230 Quail Gardens Dr.

 Carmel Mountain Ranch

 Almost 100 homes on this friendly residential street turn up the wattage and amp up the brightness to really shine.
 You can drive on out to what is known as one of the best neighborhood light displays in the county.
 Cocoa, cookies and music can be found in this happenin’ hood during their annual block party event.
 When the weather is right, some say Santa’s red fire truck is spotted scurrying little elves down the street.

 Knob Hill, San Marcos

 Clocking in at over 85,000 lit-up lights, hundreds of fun-figurines and a whole lot of electrical wiring, this Knob Hill neighborhood is a go-to for brilliant displays.
-Santa is known to show up nightly for about a week before his special day to hand-out candy canes and hear wishes from kids.
+Santa is known to show up nightly for about a week before Christmas Day to hand-out candy canes and hear wishes from kids.
 Don't miss the home of who the locals have dubbed "Mr. Christmas."
 For the past 30 years Bill Gilfillen has spent three months decorating his home with over 100,000 lights.
 Visitors have come from as far as Australia and Japan to behold the stunning splendor.